Pool robots are now more common, but there are many things you need to know before you splash the cash.

 However, we have discovered that some pads will counter-rotate (dual active), which helps navigation in corners, and some have front and rear roller scrubbers.
 These do a superior job.

-So don’t be fooled by those that advertise an app, map and intelligence.
-At best, it allows you to update firmware and set cleaning patterns.
+So be sceptical about those that advertise an app, a map and intelligence.
+Apart from Aiper Scuba X1 Pro and X1 Pro Max, at best, these allow you to update firmware and set cleaning patterns.

 Cleaning patterns

-Remembering that they do not know where they are, the robot will start to clean the floor (assuming it is set to that) and bump its way around until it finds a corner (approx. 90°) and follows a wall (usually for up to 5 metres or until it bumps into another corner.
+Dumb robots do not know where they are.
+The robot will start to clean the floor (assuming it is set to do so) and bump its way around until it finds a corner (approx. 90°) and follows a wall (usually for up to 5 metres or until it bumps into another corner.
 It is then a rinse-and-repeat replication of one of several pre-programmed cleaning patterns.

 Many readers complain that their robots (all brands) seem to vacuum the same spots, and they are right.
 Our observation is that if a pre-set pattern is disturbed, the robot will aimlessly wander around until it reestablishes a pattern or the battery expires.
 The cure – restart it.